Alivaziri/Optimal-Inferential-Control-of-CNNs/README.md

 ## Optimal Inferential Control of Convolutional Neural Networks
 Official implementation of the `Kalman-MPC`; a GPU-compatible single pass filtering and smoothing algorithm that uses matrix variate distribution.
-The method is developed in [Optimal inferential Control of Convolutional Neural Networks].
+The method is developed in [Optimal Inferential Control of Convolutional Neural Networks].

 ## Highlights
 * We propose to address optimal control of CNNs via probabilistic inference.